systane/courses/Es6/README.md

 How about **let** and **const** ?
 How can we use them?
-Rather than been scoped to the function, `let` and `const` they are scoped to the block.
+Rather than been scoped to the function, `let` and `const` are scoped to the block.
 And what's a block?
 A block is any code inside `{}`, as you can see in the below example:

     var age = 20;